 Instead of buying all of these tools individually, you can get most of these in a set.
-We bought this set of Stanley tools off Amazon and it comes in handy all the time.
-Stanley is a great brand with high-quality tools and their set will cover most of the essentials.
+We purchased this set of Stanley tools off Amazon, and it comes in handy all the time.
+Stanley is an excellent brand with high-quality tools, and their set will cover most of the essentials.

 When it comes to furniture, the only real essential item is a mattress.

-Tip: Taking a patient approach and not buying all your furniture at once will allow you to slowly figure out your style but, more importantly, it will allow you to spread out the financial burden over the course of several months.
+Tip: Taking a patient approach and not buying all your furniture at once will allow you to figure out your style slowly but, more importantly, it will enable you to spread out the financial burden over several months.